Marisken Surgery: Treatment, Procedure & Experiences

 Why nutrition is so important

-After a Marisken surgery, the anal skin is sensitive.
+After a Marisken operation, the anal skin is sensitive.
 An optimally regulated stool:

 - avoids pulling and pressure on the wound edges,

-- reduces the risk of fissures or rebleeding,
+- reduces the risk of fissures or secondary bleeding,

 - facilitates hygiene and minimizes irritation.